-There are around a dozen snorkeling spots in Jordan.
-All are located in the Aqaba Marine Park, which protects the coral reefs that line the Gulf of Aqaba coastline.
+There are about a dozen snorkeling spots in Jordan.
+Most of them are located in the Aqaba Marine Park, which protects the coral reefs that line the Gulf of Aqaba coastline.
 This protected area stretches for approximately 4 miles between the Aquarium and the ferry terminal to the north, and Tala Bay seaside resort to the south.
-All snorkeling spots have a shore access.

 Located a few hundred meters south of South Beach, Seven Sisters is home to the famous tank that was sunk in the bay, which has now become an artificial reef full of life.